knewter/erlang_dc_workshop/deck/introduction_to_elixir/basic_elixir.md

 # Functions
 In Elixir, functions are first class types.
 This shouldn't be terribly surprising; it *is* a functional programming language, after all.
-Today, we'll have a look at:
+Let's look at:

 - Defining Anonymous Functions
 - Calling Anonymous Functions
 - Using Functions as first class types

-Let's get started.

 # Defining Anonymous Functions
 Anonymous functions are defined with the `fn` keyword.
 Let's see what that